MounikaRadha/Project1/summer/news_whatsapp/architecture.md

 - refactor done
 - cron job function to go through the db column and call send email function
 - code cleanup done

+## deployment
+- use aws rds database
+- change python file path in backend
+- need to find a way so that less cost for frontend and backend
+- regulary trigger a method to scrape and send news